Market research glossary

 Market entry research

-Research designed to help a company gain the insight needed to enter a new geographic market or launch a new brand, product or service, for example, by understanding the ways in which the new target customers are similar to the company’s existing companies and the ways in which they are different.
-May use a combination of desk research, qualitative primary research and quantitative primary research.
+Research designed to help a company gain the insight needed to enter a new geographic market or launch a new brand, product or service by, for example, understanding the ways in which the new target customers are similar to the company’s existing companies and the ways in which they are different.
+Market entry research may use a combination of desk research, qualitative primary research and quantitative primary research.

 Market research company

-A market research company may be hired by a client to outline and manage a research project on their behalf.
-The benefits to hiring a company that specialises in market research include complete project oversight aligned with current guidelines and regulations, and up-to-date on the trends and tools to get the best insight out of participants.
+A market research company (or market research agency) is a company that specialises in conducting market research.
+Market research companies are often hired by clients to outline and manage a research project on their behalf.
+The benefits to hiring a company that specialises in market research include access to a large pool of potential research participants, complete project oversight aligned with current guidelines and regulations, and up-to-date knowledge of the trends and tools that can help to get the best insight out of participants.

 Market research interview